awsdocs/amazon-rds-user-guide/doc_source/USER_StartInstance.md

 ## AWS CLI<a name="USER_StartInstance.CLI"></a>

-To start a DB instance by using the AWS CLI, call the [start\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/start-db-instance.html) command with the following parameters:
+To start a DB instance by using the AWS CLI, call the [start\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/start-db-instance.html) command with the following option:
 + `--db-instance-identifier` – the name of the DB instance\.

 **Example**

 ```
-1. start-db-instance --db-instance-identifier mydbinstance
+1. aws rds start-db-instance --db-instance-identifier mydbinstance
 ```

 ## RDS API<a name="USER_StartInstance.API"></a>

-To start a DB instance by using the Amazon RDS API, call the [StartDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StartDBInstance.html) operation with the following parameters:
+To start a DB instance by using the Amazon RDS API, call the [StartDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StartDBInstance.html) operation with the following parameter:
 + `DBInstanceIdentifier` – the name of the DB instance\.

 **Example**